-In addition, when a phrase is short it can be easily confused with similar-sounding words or phrases.
+In addition, when a phrase is short, it can be easily confused with similar-sounding words or phrases.
 For example, "understand" can be confused with "unplanned charges".

-- When creating a phrase consider the following: - The way people actually talk as opposed to what is grammatically correct.
-For example, do not hesitate to use "gonna" or "ain't". - · Different dialects. - Different variations in grammatical forms and structures.
+When creating a phrase, consider the following:

+- The way people actually talk as opposed to what is grammatically correct.
+For example, do not hesitate to use "gonna" or "ain't". - Different dialects. - Different variations in grammatical forms and structures.
 For example, "Make a payment", "Making a payment", "Payment to be made". - Remove articles or pronouns especially at the beginning of a phrase.
 For example, "completely understand your" instead of "I completely understand your" or, "have tried calling" instead of "I have tried calling". - Multi-syllabic words are well recognized since they are phonetically unique (that is, they do not sound like/rhyme with lots of other words).

-Populate the topic with phrases
+Populate the topic with phrases:

-- When creating a topic, aim to use short phrases.
-Short phrases return the most interactions with minimal impact on accuracy.
-Instead of "I called you", try "called" or "called you". - Avoid meaningless words in phrases.
 When adding phrases to a topic, avoid the use of short connecting words that are less likely to be recognized.
-Instead of "charge the account", use "charge NEAR account". - Review interactions with the topic definition in mind and collect relevant phrases. - Focus on the issue; not the root cause.
+Instead of "charge the account", use "charge account".

+Review interactions with the topic definition in mind and collect relevant phrases.

+Focus on the issue; not the root cause.
 To avoid creating a list of topics with a bias, focus on the phrases that surface the issue and not the root cause.

-For example, Design a topic related to customer dissatisfaction - Scenario: You want to create a topic that finds interactions in which customers have expressed dissatisfaction - Strategy: - Include words that indicate dissatisfaction (such as "not happy", frustrated, ridiculous, "very upset", Not NEAR acceptable, unhappy). - Do not include words that may imply dissatisfaction (such as broke, spoke twice, too expensive, etc). - Create independent topics for issues that are related to customer dissatisfaction (for example, High Cost, Technical Issues, etc), so that you can also identify and monitor the correlation between these independent topics and the levels of customer dissatisfaction.
+For example, if you design a topic related to customer dissatisfaction

+- Scenario: You want to create a topic that finds interactions in which customers have expressed dissatisfaction. - Strategy:

+- Include words that indicate dissatisfaction (such as not happy, frustrated, ridiculous, very upset, unhappy and so on). - Do not include words that may imply dissatisfaction (such as broke, spoke twice, too expensive, etc). - Create independent topics for issues that are related to customer dissatisfaction (for example, High Cost, Technical Issues, etc), so that you can also identify and monitor the correlation between these independent topics and the levels of customer dissatisfaction.